link23-world/.github/profile/README.md

 By doing this we hope to achieve our **vision** of a globally inclusive genomics landscape, where genomic tools equitably benefit all individuals, enabling breakthroughs in healthcare, research, and societal progress for all communities.

 You can read (and comment on!) our [full strategy here](https://docs.google.com/document/d/1hZDHUrFCtIB4YEMnPacynezBO-WnDdrJOa-FvOYqa5g/edit?usp=sharing).

+## Code of conduct

+We want link23 to be a safe space that allows all people from all backgrounds to take part.
+As you interact with the link23 community on GitHub, Slack, or any other platform, please make sure you abide by our [code of conduct](https://github.com/link23-world/sandbox/blob/main/CODE_OF_CONDUCT.md).

+## Contributing

+We welcome contributions to our GitHub organisation from anyone.
+To take part, and to learn about how we credit people, please read our [contribution guidelines](https://github.com/link23-world/sandbox/blob/main/CONTRIBUTING.md), which also explain how you can get support when working with GitHub.

 ## Tool lifecycle